g-etorri/articles/jncie-self-study/mpls-configuration/11-rsvp-configuration.md

 set protocols mpls interface ge-0/0/2.0 admin-group blue
 ```

-Now, with our underlay configured, we can configure our LSPs.
-Here we have a list of all LSPs that we need to configure in our network:
+With the underlay ready, let's configure our LSPs.
+Here is our target list:
 | Ingress | Egress | LSP Name |
 | ------- | ------ | -------- |
 | R1      | R8     | R1-R8-A  |